bakageddy/words/README.md

-# About:
+# ABOUT
-needed to quickly find the meaning of a word while reading books spun this bad boy up.
+needed to quickly find the meaning of a word while reading books

+spun this bad boy up.

-Not use for anycases other than some useless cases...
+Not useful in anything other than for some specific use cases...

 Feel free to use this trash code though...